1 Peter 2:9c

 The church is not only made up of individuals but of a collection of people.

 The church is a collection of people.
 We are a new spiritual race.
 We come together as a collection of people for special purposes.
 Our national, kingdom privilege is an issue of status.
-We become in our experience what we are in our status, if we appropriate our privileges.
+We become in our experience what we are in our status if we appropriate our privileges.

-We obtain holiness by imputation of Christ’s righteousness to us.
+We obtain holiness by the imputation of Christ’s righteousness to us.
 God puts holiness in us by the blood of Christ.